meilisearch/engine-team/resources/meilisearch-release.md

 ### How to release the next RCs

 When all/enough hotfixes have been done to the `release-vX.Y.Z` branch, create a new RC.
-The steps are the same as for `How to create the first pre-release (or RC i.e. Release Candidate)` but starting from the step 4 and with the new RC name.
+The steps are the same as for `How to create the first pre-release (or RC i.e. Release Candidate)` but starting from step 4 and with the new RC name.

 ## 🔥 Meilisearch official release